mtimaN/TCP-App/README.md

 ### Technical aspects

 - The server accepts any number of clients(not considering hardware limitations), using poll for I/O multiplexing.
+Upon each new client connection, the socket of the client is added to the poll.
+When a client leaves, the socket is removed from the poll.
+I also made sure that sudden disconnects(Ctrl+C) does not disrupt the flow of the program.
+For a "normal" disconnect, the STDIN_FILENO is added into the poll in order to receive input from the user.

 - For message framing, I made the following protocol: an `int32_t` value (`buf_len`) is first sent, representing the length of the buffer.
 Then, exactly `buf_len` bytes are sent, thus achieving variable length buffer send and receive with a small overhead of 4 bytes(not considering the overhead of sending a TCP segment).
 I used the `send_all` and `recv_all` functions from Lab 7 (TCP) in order to be able to send data correctly regardless of the length of the TCP buffer and avoid segmentation problems.